Custom-Elements/ui-stat-value/README.md

 * If you set the `data` attribute to exactly two values, the first value will be used as the primary metric, and the second value will be considered the previous value for that metric.
 A percent change will automatically be shown in this case.
 If you want to display the previous value, rather than the change, set the `absolute` attribute to `true`.

 * If you set the `data` attribute to three or more values, a primary metric will be displayed and a sparkline of the values will be generated.
-By default the sum of the array will be the primary metric, but this can be controlled via the `function` attribute.
+By default the sum of the array will be the primary metric, but this can be controlled via the `reduction` attribute.
 If you only want to consider a subset of the values, set the `limit` attribute to truncate the list to the last `limit` elements.
 For example, the following URL returns 365 days of data in JSON format, but we only care about the last 7 days, and the "applied" property.

   ```html
   <ui-stats-number name="CM Applications (7 days)"